 Reducing Falls is a Joint Effort

-We have all experienced a stumble, slip and trip, usually without any long-term repercussions, but for an elder the stakes can be devastating.
+We have all experienced a stumble, slip and trip, usually without any long-term repercussions, but for an older adult the stakes can be devastating.
 According to the Centers for Disease Control and Prevention (CDC), each year more than one of four adults aged 65 and older falls.
 Falling is the number one cause of fatal and nonfatal injuries from head to toe.
 Every year this means 29 million elders fall, 3 million emergency department visits, 800,000 hospitalizations with 300,000 for hip fractures, and 28,000 deaths.